jojozhuang/jojozhuang.github.io/_posts/2016-02-15-install-and-use-git.md

 - blog
 ---

-> Create Responsive Website with AngularJS.
+> Use Git and GitHub as source control tool to manage code revisions.

 ## 1. What is Git?
 Git is a distributed revision control and source code management system with an emphasis on speed.

 ## 2. Install Git
-## 2.1 Install Git On Mac OS
+### 2.1 Install Git on Mac OS
-Install [Homebrew](https://brew.sh/) if it is not installed on your Mac.
+Install [Homebrew](https://brew.sh/) first if it hasn't been installed yet on your Mac.
 ```sh
 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```